 - Career-changers who didn’t know they wanted to be a physician in their undergrad career

 - Premed students who stumbled through undergrad and need to improve their GPA

 - Coming from many different fields and many undergrad disciplines

 - Usually older than a typical medical school applicant

-- Mostly humanities majors who have degrees in arts, history, English, psychology, economics, religion, etc.
+- Humanities majors who have degrees in arts, history, English, psychology, economics, religion, etc.

-- Career-changers who have been in their previous careers for 10 or more years
+- Many career-changers have been in their previous careers for 10 or more years

-- For some various reasons (experiencing a friend’s or family member’s illness or death or witnessing a world event such as the 9/11), they decide to go to medical school
+- For various reasons, such as experiencing the illness or death of a loved one or a world event such as 9/11, they decide to go to medical school

 3 Traits of Non-Trads: